 One of my other favorite moments of the trip was when we went to the secondary education school for girls.
 I can’t even begin to explain how hopeful, grateful, and hard-working these young women were – despite having such limited resources.
 It wasn’t about what they had, but what they could achieve.
 And how grateful they are for these new opportunities for education.
 Now, they have the chance to gain the skills they need to have real careers in addition to their future roles as wives and mothers.
 It’s amazing to see that these girls now have dreams, visions, and goals, whereas they didn’t have the opportunity to have these dreams before.

 Because of the continued support of PacSun and ME to WE, and the local hard work, I believe I have the ability to make even more change in the community.
 Going forward, I want to do everything I can to help the communities I met, and inspire as many people as possible to contribute to this cause.

 After my trip to Kenya, I knew I would be inspired by the communities I met and the cause I was contributing to, but what I didn’t realize is that this trip gave me a new perspective on myself and what I am capable of.
 This trip has taught me that no matter who we are or what we’ve been through – and no matter how much or how little we’ve accomplished – we don’t have to change ourselves to reach an arrival point that will one day make us “good enough.”
 Just as we are, we are powerful enough to drive impact and change.
 More than anything, I want my journey to Kenya to show you that your voice matters, and you can create the change you want to see in the world – no matter how qualified or unqualified you may feel.
 All you have to do is start.
-Photos: Chad Martin Personal Today is World Mental Health Day.
-I wanted to open up and share some of my own experiences with you guys surrounding mental health...
+Photos: Chad Martin Personal At the end of last year, I went on a trip to Kenya with ME to WE – a social enterprise that pays artisans in Kenya a fair wa...